d2k/TDPythonPivot/README.md

 * materializeTable 			= table name for the materialized table
 * materializeComment 		= Comment String for the materialized table
 * materializePI 			= full primary index statement for the materialized table.
 Example: Primary Index (${groupbyVarList})

+### demo parameter settings
+The application comes with 3 demo parameter settings:

+* appini/demo1.ini
+contains the parameter to denormalize the day_of_week, day_of_calendar  columns of the sys_calendar.calendar table for the last 12 full months.
+The result is stored in a table.

+* appini/demo2.ini
+will denormalize the day_of_week column for the last 12 full months.
+The result columns will contain the number how often this weekday exists in the specific month.
+E.g. the demoralization contains an aggregation.
+The result is again stored in a table.

+* appini/demo3.1.ini & appini/demo3.2.ini
+will denormalize the columntype of the dbc.columns table.
+Again the columns contain the column count per columntype value. demo3.1.ini will create a new table demo3.2.ini will add new data to the existing table.

+### program call
+example programm calls

+python PivotGenerator.py -h

+result:

+usage: PivotGenerator.py [-h] [-l LOGONFILE] [-c CONFIGFILE]

+Teradata Pivot SQL generator

+optional arguments:
+  -h, --help            show this help message and exit -l LOGONFILE, --logonfile LOGONFILE
+                        logon file for the pivot operation -c CONFIGFILE, --configfile CONFIGFILE
+                        config file for the pivot generation

+python PivotGenerator.py -l dwl/demo.dwl  -c appini/demo1.ini